12 Best Day Trips From Winnipeg (By a Local!)

 Also, for those of you who are more outdoorsy, Brandon is home to many great hiking and bird-watching trails.
 Just don’t forget your binoculars!

 👉 Pro Tip: Having a car is an absolute must for taking day trips from Winnipeg, as this area does not have an extensive public transit system.
-To rent a car, I recommend visiting Discover Car Hire, as they’ll be sure to get you the best rate possible on a vehicle.
+To rent a car, I recommend Discover Car Hire, as they’ll be sure to get you the best rate possible on a vehicle.

 An hour’s drive from Winnipeg, Gimli, Manitoba easily made our list of the best places to visit in Manitoba.
 A visit here will transport you out of the prairie landscape and onto a lakeside beachy oasis full of Icelandic traditions.

 Settled by Icelanders around 1875, Gimli is a popular excursion from Winnipeg as it’s not only a great place to go and unwind, but it’s also full of restaurants, watersport options (kayaks, sea-doos, and sailboats galore), and tons of opportunities to check out its Icelandic heritage.
 In particular, I recommend paying a visit to Gimli’s Icelandic Heritage Museum.

 However, if you plan to visit Gimli in the Winter, then rest assured there is still plenty to do.

 Gimli winters are well known for ice fishing, and it’s also home to an annual Ice Festival, during which time you can watch cars race on the frozen lake, watch Viking demonstrations, partake in some snowy activities and, if you’re feeling especially adventurous, participate in the frozen fish toss.